excid3/tailwindcss-stimulus-components/README.md

 ## Contributing

+To develop locally, run `npx serve` and open your browser to the URL it runs on.
+Visit `http://localhost:3000/docs` to see the examples page.

 Bug reports and pull requests are welcome on GitHub at <https://github.com/excid3/tailwindcss-stimulus-components>.
 This project is intended to be a safe, welcoming space for  collaboration, and contributors are expected to adhere to the  Contributor Covenant code of conduct.

 To run tests: